 - Students transferring from another college or university who have successful completed twelve or more credits

 - Students who have already completed a Bachelor’s degree at an accredited college or university.

 - Students who are non-degree candidates, as designated by admissions.
 These are students taking individual courses for continuing education or personal enrichment and not seeking a degree.

 Students can seek to have the orientation requirement waived by visiting the Counseling and Student Development Division in the Prahl College Center, room 2030.
 Exceptions based on previous completion of credits require an unofficial transcript to be considered.How to schedule your orientation

 Once your Admissions application has been accepted, you may schedule your orientation by contacting the Counseling and Student Development Office in Prahl College Center PCC2030 at (810) 762-0377.What to Expect

-Orientations are conducted in mandatory three-hour, group sessions.
+Orientations are conducted in mandatory ninety minute, group sessions.
 During orientation you will be introduced to: